SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 There is a Wikipedia article that is also often cited as a more general reflection of the scientifically skeptical attitude.

 We do NOT use the term to deny or defy the findings of the natural sciences.
 For us, skepticism does NOT equal cynicism.
+It is more akin to the practice of critical thinking skills.

 Sponsors